- About HSRC

 What is SNAP?
 Important things to know!

 SNAP is the acronym for the Supplemental Nutrition Assistance Program offered through the Department of Human Services (DHS).
 The average one-person household receives $194/month in Electronic Benefits Transfer.
+During the COVID-19 pandemic, a one-person household could receive up to $234 per month in grocery money.
 In Oregon, EBT is loaded onto the Oregon Trail Card.
 The Oregon Trail Card acts like a debit card that can be used to purchase food at grocery stores, convenience stores, and farmers markets...
 Cascadia Market too!
-Don't go hungry this term schedule a remote appointment with HSRC Staff so we can help you apply.

-Many students may be eligible for SNAP without even realizing it - eligibility rules have changed!
+Many students may be eligible for SNAP without even realizing it - eligibility rules have changed effective 1/16/2021!
 If you are a student ages 18-49, enrolled at least part time in school, you may qualify for SNAP if you meet the income requirements and also:

 Graduate student eligibility for SNAP can be a little complicated.
 You should consider working with our Basic Needs Navigator when you apply so that we can help you self-advocate, or interpret some of the complicated eligibility requirements.
 If you're a domestic student/permanent resident, if you are enrolled at least part time in school, you may qualify for SNAP if you meet the income requirements and also: